 5. Yardstick or ‘Rate of Return’ Regulation

 This is a different way of regulating monopolies to the RPI-X price capping.
 Rate of return regulation looks at the size of the firm and evaluates what would make a reasonable level of profit from the capital base.
-If the firm is making too much profit compared to their relative size, the regulator may enforce price cuts or take one off tax.
+If the firm is making too much profit compared to their relative size, the regulator may enforce price cuts or take one-off tax.

-A disadvantage of rate of return regulation is that it can encourage ‘cost padding’.
+A disadvantage of the rate of return regulation is that it can encourage ‘cost padding’.
 This is when firms allow costs to increase so that profit levels are not deemed excessive.
 Rate of return regulation gives little incentive to be efficient and increase profits.
 Also, rate of return regulation may fail to evaluate how much profit is reasonable.
 If it is set too high, the firm can abuse its monopoly power.

 6. Investigation of abuse of monopoly power

 In the UK, the office of fair trading can investigate the abuse of monopoly power.
 This may include unfair trading practices such as:

 - Collusion (firms agree to set higher prices)